luisgomes52/devops-23-24-JPE-1231868/CA1/technicalReport.md

 There was a minor mistake, I´ve forgot to add the issues # to the commits.
 That would associate each commit with the respective issue and it could also close it, by using the keywords.
+Also, to merge the branch and keep the visual history of the branches ramification, I should've used git merge --no-ff email-field.

 ## Alternative Version Control Solution: Mercurial SCM